 Emergency Alternative Voters

-At 8:00 pm on the day of the General Primary, April 26, 2016, is the deadline for an elderly or handicapped voter who is assigned to an inaccessible polling place to apply for an emergency alternative ballot.
+At 8:00 pm on the day of the Municipal Election, November 7, 2017 is the deadline for an elderly or handicapped voter who is assigned to an inaccessible polling place to apply for an emergency alternative ballot.
 An emergency alternative ballot may be requested when circumstances arise unexpectedly, including those circumstances when an elderly or handicapped voter learns after the application deadline that he or she has been assigned to an inaccessible polling place.
-(Voted absentee ballots must be received from these voters no later than 8:00 pm on the day of the Municipal Election, May 16, 2017.)
+(Voted absentee ballots must be received from these voters no later than 8:00 pm on the day of the Municipal Election, November 7, 2017.)

 Assistance for Persons who are Deaf or Hearing Impaired

 For persons who are deaf or hard of hearing, users may call TTY: (800) 654-5984 or VOICE: (800) 654-5988.
 They should ask to speak to the Bureau of Commissions, Elections and Legislation at (717) 787-5280.